hermidalc/dragonfish/README.md

-An exclusively taxonomic profiler leveraging the above COMBINE-lab tools exists called [AGAMEMNON](https://github.com/ivlachos/agamemnon), but Dragonfish's design goals and functionality are complementary and different that AGAMEMNON's, since we are focused primarily on functional profiling.
+An exclusively taxonomic profiler leveraging the above COMBINE-lab tools exists called [AGAMEMNON](https://github.com/ivlachos/agamemnon), but Dragonfish's design goals and functionality are different and complementary to that of AGAMEMNON's, since we are focused primarily on functional profiling.

 ## Installation